Can I be Arrested for Failing an FST?

 - Field sobriety tests, like other aspects of a DUI arrest, must be videotaped.
 Law enforcement is tasked with providing evidence of driving impairment in the conviction of a DUI.
 The videotape serves as a witness for both parties.
 NOTE: In the event of an accident where EMTs arrive first, an officer may not be able to properly videotape the scene, in which case, human witnesses will be used to corroborate testimony for either party.

 - The driver will be asked to perform a battery of field sobriety tests.
 One test alone cannot accurately indicate sobriety or intoxication.
 Based on decades of studies, the National Highway Traffic Safety Administration has determined three standardized field sobriety tests administered sequentially, yield the most accurate results — when officers are properly trained.
 These are the Horizontal Gaze Nystagmus (HGN), Walk-and-Turn (WAT), and One-Leg Stand (OLS).
 (Scroll down for video demonstrations.)
 The cumulative test results are more accurate than each individual test.
 But the NHTSA has not been able to produce completely accurate results.

-- The driver may be asked to blow into a handheld breathalyzer.
+- The driver may be asked to blow into a handheld breathalyzer/ breath alcohol test.
 A handheld device is classified as a field sobriety test and may be used for a preliminary BAC measurement.
 Refusal of a handheld device, which is not evidentiary in court, should be treated the same as refusing any other FST.

 If you’re arrested for your performance during a field sobriety test, your DUI lawyer at Strom Law Firm can review strategies to challenge the validity of FSTs.
 For more see, Challenging DUI Testing.